Everything You Need to Know about Fast Charging Your iPhone

 5. Is it OK to use the third-party power adapter to fast charge your iPhone?

 The answer is Yes.
-Apple has been offering the 5W charger for quite a long time even though their iPhones could handle more, and no longer include power adapters in every box starting from iPhone 12 series.
+Apple offered the 5W charger for quite a long time even though their iPhones could handle more, and no longer include power adapters in every box starting from iPhone 12 series.
 Not surprisingly, iPhone users have to revert to alternative methods.
 They either purchase an original iPhone fast charger or turn to third-party chargers.

 Before purchasing any third-party iPhone fast charger, make sure it supports the USB Power Delivery standard that iPhone follows, and check its wattage of it.
 Or you can consider fast wireless charging pads or stands.